*Actual* veggie burgers

 - Condiments: mayonnaise, ketchup, mustard, hot sauce, BBQ sauce, etc.

 - Toppings: crisp lettuce, juicy sliced tomato, thinly sliced onions, pickled onions, smashed avocado, dill pickles, pickled jalapeños, fried egg, etc.

 Sauté the veggies: Meanwhile, heat 2 tbsp of the oil in a medium skillet over medium heat.
 Add vegetables (minus garlic) and sauté about 5 minutes.
 Add garlic and cook, stirring frequently, until fragrant, about 2 minutes.
 Add chipotle or smoked paprika and stir until fragrant, about 30 seconds.
 Transfer mixture to a large bowl and allow to cool.

-Cook the patties: For the grill: Heat the grill and brush the patties with oil.
+Cook the patties: For grilling: Heat the grill and brush the patties with oil.
 Grill over a low to moderate flame for 4-6 minutes per side, until well browned and cooked through, topping with cheese at the end if desired.
 If they start to burn before they’re fully cooked, move them to the sides of the grill to finish cooking over indirect heat.
 For the stovetop: Heat 2 tsp oil in a cast-iron skillet over medium-low heat.
 Cook 2-4 patties at a time (depending on how many will fit comfortably) until well browned and cooked through, about 6 minutes per side, adding more oil as necessary in between batches.